 AUSTIN, Tex.
-(AP) - Gov. Dolph Briscoe went on a billsigning spree Thursday, putting his signature on legislation easing marijuana punishments but restoring the death penalty.
-Drawing from a fistful of felttipped pens served up by wife Janey, he also signed the new penal code, a competitive car insurance rating bill and ethics. lobby control, campaign finance and open records laws sought by Speaker Price Daniel
+(AP) - Gov. Dolph Briscoe went on a bill-signing spree Thursday, putting his signature on legislation easing marijuana punishments but restoring the death penalty.

-He signed the death penalty bill, however, with a ballpoint pen which a young deputy sheriff was using when he was gunned down in San Antonio Feb.
+He signed the death penalty bill, however, with a ballpoint pen which a young deputy sher-iff was using when he was gunned down in San Antonio Feb.

-Rep. Frank Lombardino, D-San Antonio, an ex-policeman who co-sponsored the measure,
+San Antonio, an ex-policeman who co-sponsored the measure,